translate/translate/docs/commands/pofilter_tests.rst

 endpunc
 -------

-checks whether punctuation at the end of the strings match
+Checks whether punctuation at the end of the strings match

 This will ensure that the ending of your translation has the same punctuation as the original.
 E.g. if it ends in :[space] then so should yours.
 It is